On invariants of Artin-Schreier curves: Invariant Computations

 Note that there is a subfamily of exceptional curves (see case~\eqref{case:exceptionalCurve1} of Corollary~\ref{cor:generalASisomorphism}) within this stratum, of the form $C_{a}=y^3-y=\frac{a}{x^3-x}$ for $a\in\overline{F}_3^{\times}$.
 A standard form for this curve is given by $y^3-y=-ax+\frac{a}{x}+\frac{a}{x-1}$.

 \begin{proposition} Let $C$ be as in~\eqref{eqn:p=3,g=4,E=2,2,2}.
 The curves in standard form that are isomorphic to $C$ are the ones in Table~\ref{tab:p3g4E222}. \end{proposition}

-\begin{proof} Due to Corollary~\ref{cor:generalASisomorphism} and Lemma~\ref{lem:standard1}, isomorphisms of these standard forms must be of the form where $\lambda\in\F_3^{\times}=\{\pm1\}$ and $M\in\GL_2(\overline{\F}_{3})$ permutes the poles $P_{\infty}$, $P_0$, and $P_1$ in an $S_3$ action.
+\begin{proof} Due to Corollary~\ref{cor:generalASisomorphism} and Lemma~\ref{lem:standard1}, isomorphisms, up to composition with powers of $\sigma:\,(x,y)\mapsto(x,y+1)$, of these standard forms must be of the form where $\lambda\in\F_3^{\times}=\{\pm1\}$ and $M\in\GL_2(\overline{\F}_{3})$ permutes the poles $P_{\infty}$, $P_0$, and $P_1$ in an $S_3$ action.
 This gives 6 choices of $M$ and 2 choices of $\lambda$, yielding at most 12 labeled models.
 These 12 models are all distinct, and the action of the isomporphisms on $C$ is described in Table~\ref{tab:p3g4E222}.
-We compute an sample entry to demonstrate the process.
+We compute a sample entry to demonstrate the process.
 To exchange $P_{\infty}$ and $P_0$ while fixing $P_1$, we solve using the reasoning in Section~\ref{subsec: isomorphisms} to find $M= $.
 The effect of $M$ on $f(x)=ax+\frac{b}{x}+\frac{c}{x-1}$ is

-We convert the curve equation to standard form, which is accomplished by sending $y\mapsto y+m$, where $m\in\overline{\F}_3$ such that $m^3-m=-c$.
-This yields the standard model \end{proof}
+We convert the corresponding curve equation to standard form, which is accomplished by sending $y\mapsto y+m$, where $m\in\overline{\F}_3$ such that $m^3-m=-c$.
+This yields the standard form \end{proof}

 These isomorphisms define a linear action of a group $G\simeq D_6$, the dihedral group of 12 elements, generated by $(a,b,c)\mapsto(c,a,-b)$ and $(a,b,c)\mapsto(b,a,-c)$ on the polynomial ring $\overline{\F}_3[a,b,c]$.